 Ireland’s Department of Culture Heritage and the Gaeltacht provided funding for the Irish Film Institute (IFI) to create copies of the original newsreels.

 The IFI transformed fragile film prints into digital copies and centralised them in Ireland for the first time.

-Minister for the Irish language, Gaeltacht, and the Islands Joe McHugh TD, said: “Much of the footage being revealed here today has not been accessible or seen in public since its initial distribution and broadcast in cinemas a century ago.
+Joe McHugh TD, who was Minister for the Irish language, Gaeltacht, and the Islands at the time, said: “Much of the footage being revealed here today has not been accessible or seen in public since its initial distribution and broadcast in cinemas a century ago.